 Using Efficiency to Meet Clean Energy Targets

-New Mexico was the third state to pass legislation requiring 100% of the state’s electricity generation to come from renewables, following California and Hawaii.
-During its 2019 legislative session, New Mexico also passed legislation that will extend its energy efficiency targets and help incentivize utilities to save energy…
+In addition, New Mexico was the third state to pass legislation.
+All requiring 100% of the state’s electricity generation to come from renewables.
+That’s following California and Hawaii.
+During its 2019 legislative session, New Mexico also passed legislation.
+Laws that will extend its energy efficiency targets and help incentivize utilities to save energy…

-To continue reading the blog post, visit: https://www2.aceee.org/ By Annie Gilleo, Senior Manager, State Policy
+To continue reading about States Energy Efficiency goals, please the blog post.
+So visit: https://www2.aceee.org/ By Annie Gilleo, Senior Manager, State Policy